mozilla/bedrock/docs/uitour.rst

     Prior to Firefox 36, the testing preference was called ``browser.uitour.whitelist.add.testing`` (Bug 1081772).
 This old preference does not accept a comma separated list of domains, and you must also exclude the domain protocol e.g. ``https://``.
-A browser restart is also required after adding a whitelisted domain.
+A browser restart is also required after adding an allowed domain.

 JavaScript API
 --------------